oscar-bender-stone/honors-thesis/source/1_intro.typ

 Research is culiminated through _diverse_ communities.
 At a glance, each community has their own groups, conferences, and communication styles.
 They even have a distinct preference to chalk, dry erase marker, or neither.
-Less visibly, they differ in their problems, approaches, and methods.
+But beyond these apparent differences, there are more subtle dimensions, including distinct problems, approaches, and methods.
 In many cases, communities are specialized to particular topics, with specific terminology and theory.
 Specialization has promoted progress in multiple fields, including biology, engineering, and the social sciences.
-Understanding these communities, therefore, is pivotal to understanding the research they produce, as well as future research directions.
+In any case, specialized or not, understanding these communities is pivotal to understanding the research they produce, as well as future research directions.

 #todo[Discuss specific examples.]